hmcts/rse-cft-lib/README.md

 A Java API is provided for interacting with CFT services and performing common tasks such as creating roles and importing CCD definitions.

-This API is accessed by providing an implementation of the [CFTLibConfigurer](https://github.com/hmcts/rse-cft-lib/blob/main/lib/rse-cft-lib/src/main/java/uk/gov/hmcts/rse/ccd/lib/api/CFTLib.java) interface in the cftlib sourceset.

-This will be invoked by the library during startup once all CFT services are ready, and provides a way to do common configuration such as role creation and definition import.
+This API is accessed by providing an implementation of the [CFTLibConfigurer](https://github.com/hmcts/rse-cft-lib/blob/main/lib/rse-cft-lib/src/main/java/uk/gov/hmcts/rse/ccd/lib/api/CFTLib.java) interface in the cftlib sourceset, which will be invoked by the library during startup once all CFT services are ready.

 ```java
 @Component